lakshmisraj/DL_Project_2/README.md

 ├── Final_LoRaFits_Project_2.ipynb   # Main notebook with code and explanation

-├── submission.csv # csv file with output on test dataet submitted to kaggle
+├── Final_submission.csv # csv file with output on test dataet submitted to kaggle

 ├── README.md                    # Project description (this file)